Andalucia in Winter: 10+ Best Things to Do By a Local

 During the day, temperatures can reach up to 20 degrees, while the average minimum temperature is about 9 degrees in the evening or early morning.

-This pleasant weather is great because you can do any activity outdoors – from sightseeing to sitting on an outdoor terrace to enjoying a meal and going for a hike.
+This pleasant weather is excellent because you can do any activity outdoors – from sightseeing to sitting on an outdoor terrace to enjoying a meal and hiking.
 In contrast, it’s too warm to do some of these things in the summer.

 In addition to the lovely weather, you’ll also find that sunset is later than in other parts of Spain, so you can really enjoy the daylight!
 It normally gets dark around 6:30 pm in the city of Malaga, but it’s similar in other Andalusian cities.